This article has links to products and services we recommend, which we may make a commission from.

-In some areas, like Little India, alcohol cannot be consumed between 7:00am on Saturday to 7:00 am the following Monday.
+In some areas, like Little India, alcohol cannot be consumed between 7:00 am on Saturday to 7:00 am the following Monday.

 Just in case you forget, large billboards will remind you of the alcohol rules.
 The legal drinking age is 18 years and a photo ID must be presented when purchasing alcohol.

-To maintain it’s impeccable cleanliness, Singapore also imposes hefty fines for littering, chewing gum and spitting on the sidewalks.
+To maintain its impeccable cleanliness, Singapore also imposes hefty fines for littering, chewing gum, and spitting on the sidewalks.

 On your food travels in Singapore, you want to be on the right side of the law.
 Singapore is also called “Fine City”, in reference to the many fines the country imposes.

-#7- Singapore Food Prices
+7. Singapore Food Prices – What To Expect

-Singapore is quite expensive compared to the other Southeast Asian countries.
+Singapore is quite expensive compared to other Southeast Asian countries.
 However, Singapore food, especially at the hawker centers, remains affordable.

-Fine-dining restaurants: $100+ Singaporean dollars
+Fine-dining Restaurants: $100+ Singaporean dollars

-Currently (mid-2017) the Singaporean dollars is equivalent to about $0.72 USD.
+At the time of writing (early 2023) the Singaporean dollar is equivalent to about $0.76 USD.

 Generally speaking, it is easy finding food in Singapore at any time of the day.
 The hawker centers are constantly buzzing with activity.

-Interestingly, we saw people keys and even mobile phones while they were off getting their food.
+Interestingly, we saw people leave keys and even mobile phones while they were off getting their food.
 A true statement of how safe Singapore really is.

-#9- Singapore Markets and Food Stores
+9. Singapore Markets and Food Stores

-#10 – High-End Restaurants and International Cuisines
+10. High-End Restaurants and International Cuisines

 Singapore attracts a lot of international chefs eager to make a name for themselves.
 As a result, beyond Singapore food, you will find international cuisines largely available.